akolk/akolk.github.io/_posts/2019-05-07-Race-Plan-Maurten.md

 ## Overview of different fat oxidation and carbo intake

-The following formula can be used:
+The following formula can be used (for running):
 ```
 RunSpeed = (60F + 4C)/W